ajay-CaTi/full-react-app/README.md

 const arr = useState(data);
 const listOfResturants = arr[0];
 const setListOfResturants = arr[1];

-// Monolith:- APin code, UI code, Auth code, DB connectivity code, SMs send code in same project
-// IF some minimal change then BUILD -> COMPILE -> DEPLOY bulky project tHis is monolethic arcticture
-// all different work developers have to work over same project

-// Microservice Arcticture :- In this Diff. service in diff job Backend service Ui job Auth service, DB service that connect to db, service of sms sending, service of emial notification

-// All service combine to form a big app

-// UBER follow on micro service depend upon use case all microservice talk to each other
-// Each and every small service/thing we have seperate project known as seperation of concern and SINGLE RESPONSIBILITY PRINCIPLE
-//WHERE each every service have their own job
-// With microservice arcticture all teams work over own different service

-// Each service mension above written in sam elanguage in MONOLITHIC Arcticture

-// Each service mension above written in DIFFERENT language(java , react, golang) in MICROSERVICE Arcticture

-// All service in MICROSERVICE Arcticture run on their own specific port

-// communicate with each other like
-// all port map to domain name
-// UI(/), Backend(/api), SMS(/sms) communicate through making call to that port

-// A soon as page loads --> make api request --. render DATA(UI)

-// As soon as page lods --> quickly rende UI --> NOw make API CAll --> Then rerender our application with new data.
-// In React use thi sapproch
-// React render UI very fast

-// As Soon As the body render cycle finished then after the useeffect called

-// Hook is a type of function at the end of day but it has some specific purpose

 // useEffect will called after every render when dependency array is not there means
 // useEffect(() => {